luizgmart/emv-transaction-processor/README.md

-# 💳 EMV Transaction Processor (Clean Architecture)
+# 💳 EMV Transaction Processor

 A simple **EMV transaction processing simulator** implemented in **Go**, following **Clean Architecture** principles.
 The project validates card data, simulates authorization through a mock gateway, and persists transactions to a JSON file.